 Don’t Push Adoption (Yet)

 Adoption is a wonderful way for infertile people to become parents.
 (As an adoptive parent, I can fully vouch for this!!)
-However, the couple needs to work through many issues before they will be ready to make an adoption decision.
+However, the individual or couple needs to work through many issues before they will be ready to make an adoption decision.
 Before they can make the decision to love a “stranger’s baby,” they must first grieve the loss of that baby with Daddy’s eyes and Mommy’s nose.
 Adoption social workers recognize the importance of the grieving process.
 When my husband and I went for our initial adoption interview, we expected the first question to be, “Why do you want to adopt a baby?”
 Instead, the question was, “Have you grieved the loss of your biological child yet?”
 Our social worker emphasized how important it is to shut one door before you open another.

 You do, indeed, need to grieve this loss before you are ready to start the adoption process.
 The adoption process is very long and expensive, and it is not an easy road.
 So, the couple needs to be very sure that they can let go of the hope of a biological child and that they can love an adopted baby.
-This takes time, and some couples are never able to reach this point.
+This takes time, and some individuals and couples are never able to reach this point.
 If your friend cannot love a baby that isn’t her “own,” then adoption isn’t the right decision for her, and it is certainly not what is best for the baby.

 Mentioning adoption in passing can be a comfort to some couples.
 (The only words that ever offered me comfort were from my sister, who said, “Whether through pregnancy or adoption, you will be a mother one day.”)
 However, “pushing” the issue can frustrate your friend.
 So, mention the idea in passing if it seems appropriate, and then drop it.
 When your friend is ready to talk about adoption, she will raise the issue herself.